jz10/anl-gt-gpu/hipcl/README.md

-This repostory is folked from https://github.com/cpc/hipcl.git .
-Here we are targeting to port Intel Leve-0 to HipCL runtime library implementation.
+This repostory is forked from https://github.com/cpc/hipcl.git .
+Here we are porting the HipCL runtime library implementation using the Intel Level0 APIs.